burberrymyshirt/dwmblocks/README.md

 Modular status bar for dwm written in c.

+This is my own config of Luke Smith's build of dwmblocks.

 # Modifying blocks

 The statusbar is made from text output from commandline programs.
 Blocks are